-Lorazepam (lor az' e pam) is a benzodiazepine that is widely used orally in the therapy of anxiety.
-Lorazepam is also used in parenteral form for therapy of status epilepticus and in preoperative sedation and management of nausea and vomiting.
-The antianxiety (anxiolytic) and soporific activity of the benzodiazepines is mediated by their ability to enhance gamma-aminobutyric acid (GABA) mediated inhibition of synaptic transmission through binding to the GABA A receptor.
-Lorazepam was approved in the United States in 1977 as therapy for anxiety disorders, and currently more than 10 million prescriptions are filled yearly.
-Indications include management of anxiety disorders and short term relief of symptoms of anxiety.
-Lorazepam is available in tablets of 0.5, 1 and 2 mg in several generic forms and under the brand name Ativan.
-Parenteral formulations of lorazepam (2 and 4 mg per mL) are available for use in status epilepticus and for preoperative sedation and control of nausea and vomiting after cancer chemotherapy.
-The recommended oral dose for adults is 0.5 to 1 mg two to three times daily, increasing as needed to a maximum dose of 10 mg daily in divided doses.
-The most common side effects of lorazepam are dose related and include drowsiness, lethargy, ataxia, dysarthria and dizziness.
-Tolerance develops to these side effects, but tolerance may also develop to the effects on anxiety and insomnia.
-Lorazepam like all oral benzodiazepines has a boxed warning in its product label stressing (1) the risks of severe sedation and potentially fatal respiratory depression when combined with opiates, (2) with prolonged use, the risks of abuse, misuse, and addiction which can lead to overdose and death, and (3) with continued use, the risks of dependence and severe, potentially life-threatening withdrawal symptoms if discontinued suddenly.
+Estazolam (es taz' oh lam) is a benzodiazepine used as a sleeping aid in the therapy of insomnia.
+The antianxiety (anxiolytic) and soporific activity of the benzodiazepines is mediated by their ability to enhance gammaaminobutyric acid (GABA) mediated inhibition of synaptic transmission through binding to the GABA A receptor.
+Estazolam was approved in the United States in 1990 for the short term management of insomnia and is now rarely used, having been replaced by more effective and better tolerated agents.
+Estazolam is available in tablets of 1 and 2 mg in several generic forms and formerly under the brand name ProSom.
+The recommended initial oral dose for adults is 1 mg at bedtime, which can be increased to 2 mg nightly, but is not recommended as chronic therapy.
+The most common side effects of estazolam are dose related and include daytime drowsiness, lethargy, ataxia, dysarthria and dizziness.
+Tolerance develops to these side effects, but tolerance may also develop to the effects on insomnia.
+Estazolam like all oral benzodiazepines has a boxed warning in its product label stressing (1) the risks of severe sedation and potentially fatal respiratory depression when combined with opiates, (2) with prolonged use, the risks of abuse, misuse, and addiction which can lead to overdose and death, and (3) with continued use, the risks of physical and psychological dependence and severe potentially lifethreatening withdrawal symptoms if discontinued suddenly.
+Benzodiazepines are all categorized as Schedule IV controlled substances, having potential for dependence, tolerance, and abuse.